USNavalResearchLaboratory/RL-HAB/README.md

    **train-\*.py** gives examples of how to train an agent using StableBaselines3 in the various 2D environments, with or without wandb

    **evaluate2d.py** gives examples of how evaulate a 2D trained agent using StableBaselines3

+### Hyperparameter Tuning with Optuna
+    TODO: write some documentation for this

 ## Notes/Discussion
    * **Important notes on seeding:**